mincong-h/java-examples/cli/README.md

 ## Dry Run

-You might want to do a dry-run without executing any commands in real.
-The estimated output will be displayed, but the server itself won't be modified.
+You can do a dry-run without executing any commands in real.
+The estimated output will be displayed, but fake server itself won't be modified.

 ## OS Support